BenchAgents: Multi-Agent Systems for Structured Benchmark Creation: Benchmark Generation

 \subsection{Calendar Scheduling (\taskone{})}

-Calendar scheduling is an important task that is relevant for several calendar and mail applications.
-In addition, it also constitutes a domain where planning and reasoning are important.
-Previous work~\citep{zheng2024naturalplanbenchmarkingllms} has proposed initial benchmarks on the task (\textsc{NaturalPlan}) but the scheduling part of the benchmark was shown to be saturated in evaluations of the o1-preview model ~\citep{valmeekam2024planningstrawberryfieldsevaluating}, with the majority of instances containing only two participants and one day of the week (see Appendix~\ref{app:1_coverage}).
-Therefore, we generate \taskone{} that simulates a challenging and closer to real-world setting, where the problem involves more constraints.
+Calendar scheduling tests models' planning and reasoning capabilities.
+Previous work's~\citep{zheng2024naturalplanbenchmarkingllms} (\textsc{NaturalPlan}) limited coverage (two participants, one-day events) hinders real-world applicability.
+To address this, we create \taskone{}.

-As part of the plan, \pagent{} proposes (i) various parameters including the number of participants, number of days with availability, days of week, and (ii) multiple constraints like each participant's availability, required meeting duration, buffer times. \gagent{} writes code for generating diverse data based on \pagent{}'s proposed parameters and constraints.
-Fig. ~\ref{fig:cal_example_prompt} (in Appendix ~\ref{sec:cal_bench_details}) shows an example prompt from a generated instance. \vagent{} initialises (i) model-based checks for clarity, completeness, and consistency, and (ii) programmatic checks for feasibility.
-Further, \vagent{} also implements a task-specific programmatic check for constrainedness as a measure of complexity: the inverse ratio of number of feasible solutions to number of time slots where at least one participant is available.
-Finally, \eagent{} initialises programmatic metrics for the satisfaction of each constraint defined by \pagent{}.
-For a full list of parameters and constraints along with details of each agent's implementation see Appendix~\ref{sec:cal_bench_details}, where we also differentiate between what was provided by the developer and what was generated by the model.
+As part of the plan, \pagent{} proposes (i) {\em task parameters:} number of participants, number of days with availability, days of the week, minimum/maximum length of time block, minimum/maximum number of blocks per day, earliest start time, and latest end time; and (ii) {\em constraints:} each participant’s availability, required meeting duration, buffer times, no meetings on weekends, time-of-day restrictions, priority meetings, and blackout periods. \gagent{} generates data creation code based on these inputs. \vagent{} performs model-based checks for clarity, completeness, and consistency, as well as programmatic feasibility checks.
+It also computes a task-specific complexity score based on \emph{constrainedness}: the complement of the ratio of feasible solutions to the number of time slots with at least one available participant.
+Finally, \eagent{} initializes programmatic metrics for constraint satisfaction.